webtorque/silverstripe-nhi-field/README.md

 ```

 ## Usage
-To specify that an NHI db field on a DataObject:
+To specify a NHI db field on a DataObject:
 ```php
 class Patient extends DataObject {
     private static $db = [